datacoves/docs/docs/how-tos/git/ssh-keys.md

-# How To configure a SSH Key to clone a git repository
+# How to configure a SSH Key to clone a git repository

 ## Clone a Git repository for development purposes (write access required)